 Here's a quick overview of what you'll do.
 You'll find complete directions in the recipe card below.

 - Sauté onions and celery.

-- Make a roux in which to cook the potatoes.
+- Make a roux, then add the clam nectar and broth in which to cook the potatoes and carrots.

 - Stir in the cream, heat gently, garnish and serve.

-While some chowder recipes advise cooking the seafood in milk, I like to cook the vegetables and fish in broth, then add the cream just at the end to produce a creamy smooth chowder.
+- While some New England style chowder recipes advise cooking the seafood in milk, I like to cook the vegetables and fish in broth, then add the cream just at the end to produce a creamy smooth chowder.
 Adding it just before serving prevents the cream from curdling and keeps the texture velvety.